Jeroen Tel: Tel Me More

 in order to produce a remix album (called 'Tel Me More') of his best C64 music.
 Of the $38,911 (a nod to the amount of free memory bytes when starting up a Commodore 64) goal, $27,420 was reached by a total of 699 backers.
 On August 8, 2015, Tel gave an update on his Indiegogo page stating that this was sufficient to create the album and deliver all the promised perks.
 In posts on the campaign page, he claimed to still be working on completing the project as of February 2020.
-However, in the beginning of February, 2022, the project was marked as closed without any comment from Jeroen.
+However, in the beginning of February 2022, the project was marked as closed without any comment from Tel.
+In a June 2023 comment on SoundCloud, Tel stated his intention of getting the project "out of the way".

 Discography

 Soundtracks by Jeroen Tel

+The following are soundtracks composed by Tel.